CharlieDigital/chrlschn/src/content/blog/2026/the-unexpected-ai-stack-csharp-dotnet-part-2.md

     public string Handle() => $"Healthy @ {DateTime.UtcNow}";
 }
 ```

+This design is intentional even though the health handler is simple enough to implement directly inline with the `MapGet`.
+By injecting handlers as a dependency, we'll be able to directly manipulate it at runtime later using CSharpRepl.
+While this example is simple, a key ingredient to successful agentic engineering is ***consistency***.
+So a goal here is to establish the pattern that the agent will follow when building the next set of handlers.

 Now we can quickly run and `curl` this as a smoke test: